ericramcharran/Suitcases-and-Sensuality-app-projects/replit.md

 ### Database Schema (Drizzle ORM)

-The `users` table captures identity, role (Dominant/Submissive/Switch), verification status (including `escrowBalance` for Dominants), detailed personality and relationship assessment results, and records for agreed-upon terms, consent, privacy, and guidelines, each with a digital signature and timestamp.
+The `users` table captures identity, role (Dominant/Submissive/Switch), profile name (max 20 characters for display), verification status (including `escrowBalance` for Dominants), detailed personality and relationship assessment results, and records for agreed-upon terms, consent, privacy, and guidelines, each with a digital signature and timestamp.
 It also includes subscription plan details and creation timestamps.

 ### User Onboarding Flow